wwami-pipeline/NWHCP-front_end/README.md

 - Favicon
 ### Src
 #### Components
-All React components for the site.
-Some components are broken into presnetational and container components.
-I have left depricated versions of components for reference purposes.
+All shared components for the site.
+E.g. header and footer.

-#### CSS
-This project uses standard css files, as opposed to css modules.
-Each component has its own css file.
-This is merely for organizational sake, as styles will apply across the whole site.
-#### Data
+#### Pages
-Static data for testing purposes.
-Shows structure of the data that the API returns as well.
+Everything that is specific to one page.
+E.g., the map, which is not used elsewhere.